bahrus/xtal-sip/README.md

 xtal-sip provides a function "conditionalImport" described below.

 xtal-sip operates on a "strongest to weakest" hierarchy of mappings.
-At the strongest level are link tags contained either in the head, or inside a xtal-sip tag.  xtal-sip enhances/extends the functionality recognized by web browsers already, such as preloading resources ahead of time.
+At the strongest level are link tags contained either in the head, or prior to a xtal-sip tag as far as document order.  xtal-sip enhances/extends the functionality recognized by web browsers already, such as preloading resources ahead of time.
 With link references, we can define a slew of easily streamable mappings.
 For example:

 ```html
 <html>